shilpagopi/ML/Recap/InterviewQuestions.md

 #### Types of Cross-Validation
 K-Fold Cross-Validation, Stratified K-Fold Cross-Validation,Leave-One-Out Cross-Validation (LOOCV): Each data point is used as a validation set once - computationally expensive for large datasets.

+#### How to mitigate the curse of dimensionality?

+The primary solution is dimensionality reduction.
+This involves transforming the data into a lower-dimensional space while retaining as much of the important information as possible.
+Common techniques include: Feature Selection, Feature Extraction: Principal Component Analysis (PCA),Linear Discriminant Analysis (LDA), Visualization: t-Distributed Stochastic Neighbor Embedding (t-SNE), Regularization Techniques